-- (A) En banc Tribal Commission regulations necessary to carry out the orderly performance of its duties and powers shall include, but shall not be limited to, the following: - (1) Internal operational procedures of the en banc Tribal Commission and its staff; - (2) Interpretation and application of this Code as may be necessary to carry out the Tribal Commission's duties and exercise its powers; - (3) A regulatory system for all gaming activity, including accounting, contracting, management and supervision; - (4) The findings of any reports or other information required by or necessary to implement this Code; and - (5) The conduct of inspections, investigations, hearings, enforcement actions and other powers of the Tribal Commission authorized by this Code. - (B) No regulation of the en banc Tribal Commission shall be of any force or effect unless it is adopted by the en banc Tribal Commission by written resolution and subsequently approved by a resolution of the Tribal Council and both filed for record in the office of the Tribal Secretary and in the Office of the Clerk of the Tribal Court. - (C) The Tribal Court and any other court of competent jurisdiction shall take judicial notice of all Tribal Commission regulations adopted pursuant to this Code. - 4.21 Right of Entrance; Monthly Inspection.
-The en banc Tribal Commission and duly authorized officers and employees of the en banc Tribal
+(A) The Tribal Commission regulations necessary to carry out the orderly performance of its duties and powers shall include, but shall not be limited to, the following:

+(1) Internal operational procedures of the Tribal Commission and its staff;

+(2) Interpretation and application of this Code as may be necessary to carry out the Tribal Commission's duties and exercise its powers;

+(3) A regulatory system for all gaming activity, including accounting, contracting, licensing and suspension of licenses;

+(4) The findings of any reports or other information required by or necessary to implement this Code; and by the Tribal Commission by written resolution and subsequently approved by a resolution of the Tribal Council and both filed for record in the office of the Tribal Secretary and in the Office of the Clerk of the Tribal Court.

+(5) The conduct of inspections, investigations, hearings, enforcement actions and other powers of the Tribal Commission authorized by this Code.

+(B) No regulation of the Tribal Commission shall be of any force or effect unless it is adopted

+(C) The Tribal Court and any other court of competent jurisdiction may take judicial notice of all Tribal Commission regulations adopted pursuant to this Code and the Tribal Commission shall provide all courts of competent jurisdiction copies of properly enacted Commission regulations.

-Commission, during regular business hours, may enter upon any premises of any gaming operator or gaming establishment for the purpose of making inspections and examining the accounts, books, papers, and documents, of any such gaming operator or gaming establishment.
-Such gaming operator shall facilitate such inspection or examinations by giving every reasonable aid to the en banc Tribal Commission and to any properly authorized officer or employee.
+4.21 Right of Entrance; Monthly Inspection.
+The Tribal Commission and duly authorized officers and employees of the Tribal Commission, during regular business hours, may enter upon any premises of any gaming operator or gaming establishment for the purpose of making inspections and examining the accounts, books, papers, and documents, of any such gaming operator or gaming establishment.
+Such gaming operator shall facilitate such inspection or examinations by giving every reasonable aid to the Tribal Commission and to any properly authorized officer or employee.

-A Commissioner or a member of the en banc Tribal Commission's staff shall visit each tribally-owned or tribally-operated gaming establishment at least once every two weeks during normal business hours for the purpose of monitoring its operation.
+A Commissioner or a member of the Tribal Commission's staff shall visit each tribally-owned or tribally-operated gaming establishment at least once every two weeks during normal business hours for the purpose of monitoring its operation.
 Such visits shall be unannounced.

-- 4.22 Investigations.
-The en banc Tribal Commission, upon complaint or upon its own initiative or whenever it may deem it necessary in the performance of its duties or the exercise of its powers, may investigate and examine the operation and premises of any person who is subject to the provisions of this Code.
-In conducting such investigation, the en banc Tribal Commission may proceed either with or without a hearing as it may deem best, but it shall make no order without affording any affected party notice and an opportunity for a hearing pursuant to Tribal Commission regulations. - 4.23 Hearings; Examiner.
-Pursuant to regulations, the en banc Tribal Commission may hold any hearing it deems to be reasonably required in administration of its powers and duties under this Code.
-Whenever it shall appear to the satisfaction of the en banc Tribal Commission that all of the interested parties involved in any proposed hearing have agreed concerning the matter at hand, the en banc Tribal Commission may issue its order without a hearing.
+4.22 Investigations.
+The Tribal Commission, upon complaint or upon its own initiative or whenever it may deem it necessary in the performance of its duties or the exercise of its powers, may investigate and examine the operation and premises of any person who is subject to the provisions of this Code.
+In conducting such investigation, the Tribal Commission may proceed either with or without a hearing as it may deem best, but it shall make no order without affording any affected party notice and an opportunity for a hearing pursuant to Tribal Commission regulations.

+4.23 Hearings; Examiner.
+Pursuant to regulations, the Tribal Commission may hold any hearing it deems to be reasonably required in administration of its powers and duties under this Code.
+Whenever it shall appear to the satisfaction of the Tribal Commission that all of the interested parties involved in any proposed hearing have agreed concerning the matter at hand, the Tribal Commission may issue its order without a hearing.

-The en banc Tribal Commission may designate one of its members to act as examiner for the purpose of holding any such hearing or the en banc Tribal Commission may appoint another person to act as examiner under subsection 4.24 below.
-The en banc Tribal Commission shall provide reasonable notice and the right to present oral or written testimony to all people interested therein as determined by the en banc Tribal Commission.
+The Tribal Commission may designate one of its members to act as examiner for the purpose of holding any such hearing or the Tribal Commission may appoint another person to act as examiner under subsection 4.24 below.
+The Tribal Commission shall provide reasonable notice and the right to present oral or written testimony to all people interested therein as determined by the Tribal Commission.